sciurius/comics/README.md

 Copyright (C) 2016 Johan Vromans,

 This module is free software.
-You can redistribute it and/or modify it under the terms of the Artistic License 2.0.
+You can redistribute it and/or modify it under the same terms as Perl.